pcarbo/kyoto/README.md

-An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable; (2) all observed alleles are common; (3) environmental conditions are expected to play a smaller role given that the environment is well-controlled; and (4) perhaps most significantly for the purposes of this module, in all cases we can trace an allele to one of the two inbred founders.
-As a result, the genetic markers tell us directly whether alleles from a given pair of individuals are identical-by-descent (IBD), while in general (e.g. in human studies) we cannot make such an inference.
+An advanced intercross population has several features that make it well-suited for exploring data analysis procedures for genetic association studies: (1) the patterns of linkage disequilibrium are more predictable than in humans; (2) all the alleles are common; (3) relative to humans, the environment is better controlled, and so environmental conditions are expected to play a smaller role in complex traits; and (4) we can trace each allele to one of the two inbred founders.
+As a result of (4), we can determine whether the alleles from any two individuals at a given locus are identical-by-descent (IBD); in human studies, this is not possible (except under certain circumstances).

 ![Transmission of alleles in F2 cross.](figures/intercross.gif)
 **Illustration of the transmission of alleles in an F2 intercross.**